fae-exe/kamoshigay/README.txt

         class:noBackground

     *cappyness
-	name: CAPPYNESS
+	name:CAPPYNESS
-	desc: Caprine happiness!
-You'll earn it every time you send a caprinae for adoption!
+	desc:Caprine happiness!
+You'll earn it every time you send a caprinae for adoption! icon:icons[3,0]
-	icon: icons[3,0]
 	show earned
         hidden when 0